FISHARMNIC/CSteganography/README.md

 ## Hide super secret messages within images using this

 * Run according binaries `main_encrypt` to cypher or `main_decrypt` decypher a message
-* Make sure you are in the same directory as the image